Falkor/falkorlib/README.md

             	c.debug = true
         	end

+    You can also place a special file `.falkorlib.yaml` to customize the FalkorLib settings

   * `FalkorLib::Git`: all [git](http://git-scm.com/) operations
   * `FalkorLib::GitFlow`: all [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) operations
   * `FalkorLib::Version`: for the [semantic versioning](http://semver.org/)
     management of your project.
+  * `FalkorLib::Puppet`: for all [puppet](http://puppetlabs.com) operations

 * Some [rake](https://github.com/jimweirich/rake) tasks to facilitate common operations.
   In general you can simply embedded my tasks by adding the following header in your `Rakefile`: